 \section{Algorithms}

-Here I introduce three major types of algorithms developed underlying the BDEMM framework.
-The forms of these algorithms depend on the model structures, i.e., the structures of the state transition prior and the likelihood function.
-If they are both Gaussian, then Kalman filtering (KF) is most suitable for computing Eqns.(\ref{eqn:predictive})-(\ref{eqn:Mk_evidence}) \cite{welch1995introduction,maybeck1990kalman}.
-For cases that involve nonlinear and/or non-Gaussian, the Sequential Monte Carlo (SMC) methodology is often adopted to provide an approximate estimation of the true answer \cite{liu1998sequential,doucet2001sequential}.
-Except for the KF- and SMC-based BDEMM, I will also describe an algorithm termed INstant TEmporal structure Learning (INTEL) \cite{liu2020sequential}, which can be regarded as a Gaussian process time series (GPTS) model based implementation of the BDEMM theory.
-Each algorithm introduced here can select one WTT operator from those described in subsection \ref{sec:wtt} for use.
+We will now present the three major algorithms developed in the BDEMM framework.
+The algorithm's form relies on the model structures, such as the state transition prior and likelihood function.
+If they are both Gaussian, then Kalman filtering (KF) is the most suitable choice to compute Eqns.(\ref{eqn:predictive})-(\ref{eqn:Mk_evidence}) \cite{welch1995introduction,maybeck1990kalman}.
+For cases involving nonlinear and/or non-Gaussian systems, the Sequential Monte Carlo (SMC) methodology is often utilized to provide an approximate estimate of the true answer \cite{liu1998sequential,doucet2001sequential}.
+In addition to the KF- and SMC-based BDEMM approaches, we also describe an algorithm known as INstant TEmporal structure Learning (INTEL) \cite{liu2020sequential}.
+The INTEL approach can be viewed as a Gaussian process time series (GPTS) model-based implementation of the BDEMM theory.
+In each algorithm, one WTT operator from those described in subsection \ref{sec:wtt} can be selected for use.